sourceinstitute/peerlearningguide/_includes/index.md

 What they told us was surprising -- it contradicted a lot of common knowledge.

-This guide looks at their different approaches, so you can find what works best for you:
+Mentor Impact guides you through their different approaches, so you can find what works best for you:

 * ways to calibrate your advice, to make sure it's actionable to startups
 * different approaches to knowledge transfer